illogicWorks/sisaj/README.md

 ### Assembling to memory

 You can simply use Java's `ByteArrayOutputStream` if you want to assemble something to memory instead of to a file.

+### Verbose logging with the API

+Via the API, the assembler will not output anything (other than, as mentioned, errors in the default `failedLine` implementation).
+While not supported, you can toggle the `verbose` (and optionally the `excessivelyVerbose`) fields in the `altrisi.sisaassembler.Logging` class via ways like reflection in order to receive verbose logging similar to the one the command-line arguments would give you, to the standard output (`System.out`).